-2001

-ltem # Title Credits

-ZOOL 101 Introduction to Zoology 5
+tem # litie Credits ZOOL 101 Introduction to Zoology 5

 90 credits, to include 60 credits chosen from the courses listed as approved for the Associate in Arts degree on the Distribution List of Approved Courses.
+For specific degree pathways, see the Areas of Study page listed on our website.